I don’t often get hateful comments or emails but from time to time I do, and as is my policy, I copy those comments into a post to laugh at them.

 The issue boils down to an either/or conclusion: You are either for equality for all people, or you are not.
 There is no middle ground, there can be no double talk.
-One can not claim to love his LGBT friends/family/neighbors and then work to oppose policy that would give those people legal rights and protections.
+One can not claim to love LGBT friends/family/neighbors and then work to impose policies that deny those people legal rights and protections.
 Thank you Mr. Crazy Person for making this point crystal clear.

 Love doesn’t cause harm or division.
 Love is peaceful and unifying.

 I don’t recall reading the story where Jesus tells someone to stick a bread knife in their own heart, but I do remember reading “As I have loved you, love one another.”